Important Information

 Transportation 2 way Flight

-Imja Tse, Island peak (6160m) is the best trekking peak in the Everest region for novice climbers to develop the skills of climbing on snow and ice at high altitudes.
+Imja Tse, Island Peak (6160m) is the best trekking peak in the Everest region for novice climbers to develop the skills of climbing on snow and ice at high altitudes.

 Island Peak is the number one rating climbing peak in the Everest Region of Nepal which has (6,189m/20,305ft) heights.
 It is also known as Imja Tse.
 It is the extension of Lhotse Shar which is very popular for trekking trails that can be reached crossing Everest Base Camp.
-The name of the peak is Island because it is located on the top of Chhukung Glacier, the peak is very challenging for climbing but it is rated ‘moderate’; and although a good level of physical fitness is essential, previous climbing experience is not required.
-From Dingboche, the Himalayas and Island Peak are clearly seen as a pyramid of ice and rock.
+The name of the peak is Island because it is located on the top of Chhukung Glacier, the peak is very challenging to climb but it is rated ‘moderate’; and although a good level of physical fitness is essential, previous climbing experience is not required.
+From Dingboche, the Himalayas, and Island Peak are seen as a pyramid of ice and rock.
 The Himalayan ridge rising to the south from this point leads to the summit of Island Peak.

 If you are not experienced in climbing don’t worry we are here for you.
 Our well-experienced climbing guides will support and guide you in all situations during your summit and trekking.
 It is well said that every mountain top is within reach if you just keep climbing.
 Please don’t hesitate to contact us for more information regarding this trek and climbing.